-A complete picture of details of archaeological interest is impossible without confirming archaeological excavation.
+A complete picture of details of archaeological interest is impossible without archaeological excavation.
 The confidence of detection is as a result impossible to conclude, but undoubtedly the most prominent details of the landscape can be correctly selected and detected by remote investigations.
-Both methods equally have different potentials as untrained segmentation of landscape into areas of interest, and best results are present when both methods are visualized before interpretation by trained expertise classification of details in the landscape.
-Segmentation by crowd-sourcing and segmentation through template matching, delivers model based approaches for understanding the digital LIDAR landscape, as well as real physical entities in the terrain.
+Both methods equally have different potentials as untrained data segmentation of landscape into areas of interest, and best results are present when both methods are visualized before interpretation by expert classification of details in the landscape.
+Segmentation by crowdsourcing and segmentation through template matching, delivers model based approaches for understanding the digital LIDAR landscape, as well as real physical entities in the terrain.
 The most interesting areas are undoubtedly when both methods overlap each other, however, in some areas there is a difference in detection due to differentiated focus on either micro or macro patterns.
 This is mainly visualized by the difference in false positive detection which diverts between the two methods.
-This also shows, that, what computational are calculated as similar, are obvious for human cognition as not similar and thus rejected.
+This also shows that, what computational are calculated as similar, are sometimes obvious for human cognition as not similar, and thus rejected.
+On the other hand, computational interpretation of landscape is not deceived by macro patterns in landscape, and sometimes reveals outliers that human cognition might miss because of expectancy to find a specific pattern.
+Rather, computational interpretation by templates, strictly focuses on the individual micro similarity of shape and curvature in the landscape compared to input.
+Similarly, input is changeable according to landscape, but the mound shape works correspondingly across many datasets if resolution and visualation of data remains the same.